shopware5/devdocs/source/developers-guide/content-types/index.md

 }
 ```

-We have in the 'resolveIds' property all requested ids of the values.
-After the fetching we write the data back into the 'storage' property with the keys we had in 'propertyIds'.
+The 'resolveIds' property contains all requested IDs of the values.
+After fetching these, we write the data back into the 'storage' property with the keys we had in 'propertyIds'.
 In the last step the Repository loads the values back from the 'get' method implemented by the 'AbstractResolver' with the values in the 'storage' property.
-This concept also has a simple cache inside, if the requested id is already in the 'storage' proeprty, it won't be added to the 'resolveIds' property.
+This concept also has a simple cache inside, if the requested ID is already in the 'storage' proeprty, it won't be added to the 'resolveIds' property.

 ### TemplateProvidingFieldInterface